League: Thai Semi-Pro League Central (current level)

 the ascendancy from the start.

-They went ahead after around seventeen minutes when
+The visitors went ahead after around seventeen minutes when

 what seemed like a run-of-the-mill free kick was put towards the six-yard box,